yssource/rhai/doc/src/language/fn-anon.md

 ----------------------

 Remember: anonymous functions, though having the same syntax as Rust _closures_, are themselves **not** closures.
-In particular, they do not capture their running environment.
+In particular, they do not capture their execution environment.
 They are more like Rust's function pointers.

 They do, however, _capture_ variable _values_ from their execution environment, unless the [`no_capture`]